No AI permissions given, ever.

 February 6, 2021

-Pennie drove along I-40 in her blue hatchback, eyeing the darkening sky.
-The trees on either side of the interstate poked barren into the clouds, skeletal limbs stretched over dead grass and tire debris.
+Pennie eyed the darkening sky as she drove her cobalt hatchback up the last incline on I-40 before the winding run down the mountain.
+The trees on either side of the interstate stretched their barren lengths into the clouds, skeletal limbs reaching over dead grass and tire debris.

 “Yeah, they left over an hour ago.
-You will probably hear from them sometime tonight.”
+You’ll probably hear from them sometime tonight.”

 “They left awfully late.”

-Pennie reduced the speed of her cruise control.
-The limit was about to drop to fifty-five miles per hour.
+Pennie reduced the speed of her cruise control, anticipating the speed limit dropping up ahead to fifty-five miles per hour.
 “Yeah.
 Dad says they can be in Tennessee in no time and they’ll get a hotel there.”

 Grant made an exasperated noise. “…and my power just went out.”

 As she slowed, more vehicles started passing her.
-She heaved a sigh.
+She heaved a sigh and forced herself to spare some attention for the conversation.
 “What?
 Your power went out?”

 “Yeah, just now.
 Are you still in the car?”
 Grant asked.
 “What are you doing?”

 “I’m on the interstate.
-Right before that curvy section down the mountain, you’ll remember.
+Right before that curvy section down the mountain.
 Everyone’s just driving too damn fast.
 There’s a lot of truck traffic, too.”
-The road widened to three lanes in front of her.
+The road widened to three lanes in front of her and the surrounding cars picked up speed.

 “Really?”
-She watched as a few trucks exited into the transfer trailer information lane, where there were large signs explaining the grade and location of the runaway truck ramp.
+Pennie watched as a few trucks exited into the transfer trailer information lane, where there were large signs explaining the grade and location of the runaway truck ramps.
 A few more trucks, however, sped past the off-ramp.
 “Oh shit, some of the truck drivers aren’t stopping at that place at the top of the mountain.
 I think they can get in big trouble for that…”

 “Wow.
 Do you think they’re trying to make up time?”